 - generally better interest rates at a bank compared to a retail superannuation fund

 - safe option for capital protection, especially if Beneficiaries are close to retirement

 The typical set-up is to have an operating account (or main SMSF savings account) for your SMSF.
 Additional to this, have a term deposit account.
 Different banks and credit unions offer various promotions with varying interest rates.

 Say your main account is with Macquarie CMA and you want to invest in HSBC for 6 months at a fixed interest rate.
 The bulk of your funds are then transferred from Macquarie to HSBC and invested for 6 months.
 When this investment matures, the money reverts back to the operating bank account.
-You can then shop around for a good interest rate again, say ANZ and then invest with ANZ for a fixed period again.
 Remember to have all bank accounts in the name of the SMSF and not your personal name.
 To see who can certify a Deed when you open up a bank account. follow this link.